OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 ##### OWASP MASVS

-* 4.4: "The remote endpoint terminates the existing session when the user logs out."
+* 4.4: "The remote endpoint terminates the existing session or server side signed tokens when the user logs out."

 ##### CWE